Nagoya University

 • General Selection

-To assess whether candidates have the foundational academic skills needed to study human developmental sciences, the School selects applicants through the standardized university entrance examinations and achievement tests administered by the university (i.e., Japanese, mathematics, and foreign languages).
+To assess whether candidates have the foundational academic skills needed to study human developmental sciences, the School selects applicants through the Common Test for University Admissions and achievement tests administered by the university (i.e., Japanese, mathematics, and foreign languages).

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

-Foundational academic skills needed to study human developmental sciences will be assessed through the standardized university entrance examinations.
+Foundational academic skills needed to study human developmental sciences will be assessed through the Common Test for University Admissions.
 The School adopts a comprehensive approach in making selections and considers submitted documents, essays, and an interview to assess whether an applicant has interest in and awareness of a range of topics and issues related to human growth, development, and education.
 Further, candidates must have a deep interest in human and social issues, in addition to the passion and enthusiasm to explore them through the perspectives of education, development, and social justice, striving to resolve these issues and contributing to the harmonious development of humankind and society.

 • Entrance Examinations for Privately Funded International Students

 International students with diverse cultural and social backgrounds will be assessed on the basis of the Examination for Japanese University Admission (Japanese, Science, and Mathematics Course I) to ascertain whether they have the necessary Japanese linguistic ability and foundational academic skills needed to study human developmental sciences at the School.
-The School adopts a comprehensive approach in making selections and considers submitted documents and achievement tests administered by the university (i.e., essays and an interview) to assess whether an applicant has interest in and awareness of a range of topics and issues related to human growth, development, and education.
+The School adopts a comprehensive approach in making selections and considers submitted documents and interview (including an oral test) to assess whether an applicant has interest in and awareness of a range of topics and issues related to human growth, development, and education.
 Further, candidates must have a deep interest in human and social issues, in addition to the passion and enthusiasm to explore them through the perspectives of education, development, and social justice, striving to resolve these issues and contributing to the harmonious development of humankind and society.

 • Entrance Examinations for International Students Funded by the Japanese Government or Dispatched by an Overseas Government

-With regard to international students with diverse cultural and social backgrounds, the School adopts a comprehensive approach in making selections and considers submitted documents and achievement tests administered by the university (essays and an interview) to assess whether an applicant has the requisite foundational academic skills to study human developmental sciences, as well as interest in and awareness of a range of topics and issues related to human growth, development, and education.
+As with other applicants, international students sponsored by a government scholarship, the School adopts a comprehensive approach in making selections and considers submitted documents and interview (including an oral test) to assess whether an applicant has the requisite foundational academic skills to study human developmental sciences, as well as interest in and awareness of a range of topics and issues related to human growth, development, and education.
 Further, candidates must have a deep interest in human and social issues, in addition to the passion and enthusiasm to explore them through the perspectives of education, development, and social justice, striving to resolve these issues and contributing to the harmonious development of humankind and society.

 • Third-Year Transfer Admissions